 In this version of the hand-tracker, we've focused on exposing robust tracking of the hand and the pinching pose in particular.
 Pinching is a good way for users to select or "grab" virtual objects or drive a touchless GUI.
 It's analogous to "clicking" with a mouse.
 In fact, our API exposes the "pinching" gesture much like a mouse event.

-Our system is not yet a general purpose hand-tracking system.
-It relies on a database of poses to track a user's hands.
+Our system currently tracks some poses better than others because it relies on a database of poses to track a user's hands.
 Poses outside of the database may be tracked poorly.
-We are actively working on relaxing this constraint, and encourage you to try out a beta version of a general purpose tracking system as described in the installation notes (part 2).
+For the most general version of our tracking, please try our "Arbitrary 10-finger Tracking Mode" described in the installation notes (part 2).

 If you purchased a 3Gear Development Kit, installation is especially easy.